zhangty019/remesh_bat/README.md

 # remesh_bat
-A tool to do remesh based on MeshLab
+A tool to do remesh based on MeshLab(Version: 2020.07)

+Notice that starting from MeshLab v2020.12, the meshlabserver does not exist anymore, and was replaced by pyMeshLab (runnning mlx scripts through Python).

 ## Usage
 **Step 0: Download this repository and unzip it into one folder** For example, the directory is "C:\PHD\Code\S3_DeformFDM\DataSet\remesh_operation"